ellacrity/recoil-vscodium-theme/README.md

 # Recoil

-This is a customized theme that I use when using VSCodium.
+[`recoil`][project-repo] is a customized theme that I use when using VSCodium.

-## Description

-`recoil` is a dark theme
-It works for VSCode as well.

-## VSCodium

-This

-Recoil is a vibrant, dark theme with first-class support for **Rust** projects.

-This extension was created to be fully compatible with `VSCodium`.

-## Warning

-If you enjoy this theme, you are **strongly encouraged** to clone or fork this repository and maintain your own version.
-This is completely free and open source software.

-You can freeze it as-is or make changes to suit your particular needs.
+I do not guarantee support, as this for my personal use.

 ## Stability

-Until v1.0.0, this project will experience breaking changes.
-These may occur at any time, for any reason.
+Until v1.0.0, this project will experience breaking changes on regular basis.

 ## Contributing

-Please visit the project [Gitlab repository][project-repo], open a new ticket that outlines the scope of your contribution(s) and be ready to discuss your changes.
-I will respond to you as quickly as possible.
+Open a new ticket that outlines the scope of your contribution(s) and be ready to discuss your changes.

-Once your changes are approved, you can open a pull request and I will merge your contribution.
+Once your changes are approved, open a pull request and I will review, then merge your contribution.

 Following the above steps is the best way to ensure your contribution is accepted.